 ‘What if I told you the forest had stopped us from entering.
 Would you believe me?’

 There is something not right about Ryhope.
-This tract of primeval woodland, somehow survived into the 20th century, is not quite natural.
+This tract of primeval woodland, somehow survived into the 20th century, does not feel natural.
 Early on Holdstock establishes a picture of a shifty, tricksy place; a wildwood, that is both treacherous and dangerous, but it is in the atmosphere that he creates that the true power of the book resides.
 More than anything else, Holdstock creates for his territory an atmosphere that is utterly eerie.

 The late Mark Fisher explored the eerie as a mode of writing in his thoughtful collection of essays, The Weird and the Eerie, suggesting in his introduction that: